-Whether the customer contract is formed online, over the phone or in store (or all of the above) our commercial lawyers are regularly advising on:
+There are different ways that you can form a customer contract.
+Whether it be online, over the phone or in store (or all of the above), our commercial lawyers are regularly advising on:

-- How to manage Purchaser Orders submitted on different Ts and Cs and which set of Ts and Cs applies.
+- How to manage Purchaser Orders submitted on different T’s & C’s and which set of T’s & C’s applies.
 It is not enough simply to have a clause in your Ts and Cs to say that they prevail.

 For a contract to be formed you need an offer (usually made by you offering goods or services for a price); acceptance (usually the customer agreeing to purchase) and consideration (usually the promises to supply and buy).

-One key is that your Terms and Conditions of Trade need to part of your offer so that acceptance is on those Terms and Conditions.
+You must remember to include your Terms and Conditions of Trade as part of your offer so that acceptance is on those Terms and Conditions.
 It is not enough to have the fine print on the back of the tax Invoice after the contract has been formed.

 For online terms and conditions to be binding the law is different in Australia to the US.
 Best practice is that the terms and conditions need to be in a scroll box at the point of order / contact formation (not in a link that may be broken) with the customer forced to scroll to the bottom and positively accept.